chunghha/rs-klc/README.md

-# rs-klc: Korean Lunar-Solar Calendar Converter
+# korean-lunar-calendar: Korean Lunar-Solar Calendar Converter

 A Rust library for converting between Korean Lunar dates and Gregorian Solar dates.
 It also calculates the traditional Korean and Chinese Gapja (sexagenary cycle) names for the year, month, and day.